jamesb93/personal-site/content/docs/code.md

 ## ReaCoMa

-ReaCoMa is faithful port of [FluCoMa's](https://www.flucoma.org) 'toolbox 1' algorithms to REAPER.
+ReaCoMa is set of bindings to [FluCoMa's](https://www.flucoma.org) 'toolbox 1' algorithms in REAPER.
 ReaCoMa brings several segmentation and decomposition algorithms which can be applied to creative deconstruction, manipulation and transformation all within your favourite DAW.

 Language(s): Lua
 <br><br>